rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

     ![gitlab-test-webhook.png](images/gitlab-test-webhook.png)

-9. With all these components in place, now it's time to trigger the pipeline via webhook by checking in some code for Pet Battle API.
+9. With all these components in place, now it's time to trigger the pipeline via webhook by committing some code for Pet Battle API.
 Let's make a simple change to the application version.
 Edit pet-battle-api `pom.xml` found in the root of the `pet-battle-api` project and update the `version` number.
 The pipeline will update the `chart/Chart.yaml` with these versions for us.

     ```xml
         <artifactId>pet-battle-api</artifactId>